canonical/content-cache-k8s-operator/README.md

 the majority of Canonical's web properties including [ubuntu.com](https://ubuntu.com) and [canonical.com](https://canonical.com), and [Ubuntu Extended Security Maintenance](https://ubuntu.com/security/esm).

-This Kubernetes-based version can be used as a front-end caching service in a situation where your Kubernetes cluster and its ingress controllers have a fast connection to the Internet.
+This Kubernetes-based version is built using the same approach as the [machine content-cache charm](https://charmhub.io/content-cache), and can be used as a front-end caching service in a situation where your Kubernetes cluster and its ingress controllers have a fast connection to the Internet.